Bjarne-AAU/MonteCarloLocalization/report.md

 ## World model

-The world model is generated automatically and is represented by a height map, i.e. a rasterized image is used to represent the elevation at discrete positions.
+The world model is generated automatically and is represented by an elevation map, i.e. a rasterized image is used to represent the elevation at discrete positions.
-The height values are created using a composition of perlin or simplex noise which is often used in computer graphics to create natural landscapes.
+The elevation values are created using a composition of perlin or simplex noise which is often used in computer graphics to create natural landscapes.
-The height values are then mapped to colors for visual purpose only.
+The elevation values are then mapped to colors for visual purpose only.
 The world map is implemented in the file [World.py](http://github.com/Bjarne-AAU/MonteCarloLocalization/blob/master/World.py)

 ![A typical map generated by our algorithm.](figures/world_model.png)